A medical emergency is an injury or illness that is acute and poses an immediate risk to a person's life or long term health.

 CPR and AED classes are available through the Tampa campus Rec Center.

-USF students may seek non-urgent medical assistance at Student Health Services.
-SHS is located east of the Marshall Student Center and north of the Student Services Building (SVC).
+USF students may seek non-urgent medical assistance at any Student Health Services (SHS) location, regardless of campus location.
+On the Tampa campus SHS is located east of the Marshall Student Center and north of the Student Services Building (SVC).
+On the St. Petersburg campus SHS is located in the Wellness Center and on the Sarasota-Manatee campus SHS is located in SMD 105.
 Most routine care is covered by your health fee, and other services are provided at a savings of approximately 30-80%.
 Student Health Services is closed on weekends.
 After hours telephone consultation (813-974-2331) with a physician is available for urgent medical concerns.

-Faculty and Staff can seek medical assistance at Florida Hospital, located at the corner of Fletcher and Bruce B. Downs.
+For the Tampa campus, faculty and staff can seek medical assistance at Florida Hospital, located at the corner of Fletcher and Bruce B. Downs.

 For more information contact: